White-collar crime: Theories

 Forbes Magazine lays out four theories for what leads a criminal to commit a "white collar" crime.
 The first is that there are poorly designed job incentives for the criminal.
 Most finance professionals are given a certain type of compensation or reward for short-term mass profits.
 If a company incentivizes an employee to help commit a crime, such as assisting in a Ponzi Scheme, many employees will partake in order to receive the reward or compensation.
 Often, this compensation is given in the form of a cash "bonus" on top of their salaries.
 By doing a task in order to receive a reward, many employees feel as though they are not responsible for the crime, as they have not ordered it.
-The "blame game theory" comes into play as those being asked to carry out the illegal activities feel as though they can place the blame on their bosses instead of themselves.
+The "blame game theory" comes into play as those being asked to carry out illegal activities feel as though they can place the blame on their bosses instead of themselves.
 The second theory is that the company's management is very relaxed when it comes to enforcing ethics.
-If unethical practices are already a commonplace in the business, employees will see that as a "green light" to conduct unethical and unlawful business practices to further the business.
+If unethical practices are already commonplace in the business, employees will see that as a "green light" to conduct unethical and unlawful business practices to further the business.
 This idea also ties into Forbes' third theory, that most stock traders see unethical practices as harmless.
-Many see white collar crime as a victimless crime, which is not necessarily true.
+Many see white-collar crime as a victimless crime, which is not necessarily true.
 Since many of these stock traders cannot see the victims of their crimes, it seems as if it hurts no one.
 The last theory is that many firms have unrealistic, large goals.
 They preach the mentality that employees should "do what it takes".